Kkondae: Fashion

 The old generation tended to look strange about the fashionable clothes and accessories.
 Recently, however, the old generation have been looking at trendy clothes, hair styles, and accessories positively and looking at them.
 In addition, old fashion trends are forming new trends in combination with popular fashion trends, which is evidence that fashion is developing over time.

 Current situation

-The young man blames the lame, the old man grudges the young people.
+Younger people may often criticize older people while older people may represent younger generations.
 Recently They are often asked to ask questions or to ask questions about their loyalty.
 It's been used as a profanity for a long time.
 But at some point it will be an important social keyword.
 The word 'kkondae' refers to the teacher as a whole.
 There has been a remarkable change between expanding to general.
 The discourse of the younger generations is not only a problem for adults but also for seniors and even friends of department and club.